-\begin{remark} Next we obtain from this result another weak variant of the Erd\H{o}s-Tur\'{a}n conjecture.
-Roughly speaking, it purports very dense sequences sufficiently qualifies to be an additive base. \end{remark}
+\begin{remark} We can easily deduce from this result another weak variant of Erd\H{o}s-Tur\'{a}n conjecture.
+Roughly speaking, it purports that very dense sequences sufficiently qualify as an additive base. \end{remark}

 \begin{corollary} Let $\mathbb{H}\subset \mathbb{N}$ with $\mathcal{D}(\mathbb{H})>0$ such that $\mathcal{D}(\mathbb{N}\setminus \mathbb{H})<\frac{1}{2}\mathcal{D}(\mathbb{H})$.
 If

 then $\lim \limits_{n\longrightarrow \infty}r_{\mathbb{H}}(n)=\infty$. \end{corollary}